praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 The passkey syncs across devices through the platform's password manager.
 Same encryption key everywhere.

-**Warning: iOS 18.0-18.3 is not supported.** Apple announced PRF support<sup>[[2]]</sup> at WWDC 2024, but iOS 18.0-18.3 had severe bugs that could cause data loss<sup>[[3]]</sup> when using PRF for encryption.
+**Warning: iOS 18.0-18.3 is not supported.** Apple announced PRF support<sup>[[4]]</sup> at WWDC 2024, but iOS 18.0-18.3 had a bug in Cross-Device Authentication (CDA) where PRF outputs varied depending on authentication method<sup>[[5]]</sup><sup>[[12]]</sup>, which could cause data loss for encrypted data.
 Users on iOS 18.0-18.3 must upgrade to iOS 18.4 or later before relying on PRF-based backups.
 Wallet implementations should check the iOS version and refuse to enable PRF backup on affected versions.

 This also explains why older wallets weren't using this approach.
 It only became viable recently.
-Before iOS 18.4, the only cross-platform option would have been largeBlob on iOS (introduced in iOS 17) and PRF on Android, requiring two different implementations. iOS 18.4 was released on March 31, 2025<sup>[[4]]</sup>.
+Before iOS 18.4, the only cross-platform option would have been largeBlob on iOS (introduced in iOS 17) and PRF on Android, requiring two different implementations. iOS 18.4 was released on March 31, 2025<sup>[[6]]</sup>.
 Now PRF works reliably on both platforms.

 ## Proposed Implementation {: #proposed-implementation}